Cast Iron Pipes Lawsuit

 There are 76 million homes nationwide that are silently suffering from leaking sewage—or are on the brink of facing this homeowner’s nightmare.
 The majority of homes built before 1975 have cast iron pipes for sewage and water.
 At best, these pipes will last for 50 to 75 years.
 But depending on the environment, pipes can corrode as early 25 to 40 years.

-Insurance companies try to deny claims for water damage caused by cast iron pipes, but Florida residents are fighting back by filing lawsuits.
+Insurance companies try to deny claims for water damage caused by cast iron pipes, but US residents are fighting back by filing lawsuits.

 Insurance companies often try to fight pipe damage claims by providing low settlements or worse, denying them altogether.
 With legal representation, though, policyholders typically receive three times more from insurers than those without representation.